Below are advanced rules you can apply for those who want to play the game at a higher level.

 The Reader mixes in quotations of poetry that do not correspond with the playing cards, but are perhaps similar, to make the game more difficult and increase the chances of mistakes and fauls (Otetsuki)

 Use less amount of playing cards (e.g. half the number) than the reading cards.
 The Reader reads from a greater number of reading cards (e.g. all of them).
 This also increases the chance of mistakes.
-The cards that is read without a corresponding playing card, is called “Karafuda” (empty card) in Japanese.
+The cards that are read without a corresponding playing card, is called “Karafuda” (empty card) in Japanese.

 Rules for Competition in Tournaments

 When the game is played at home or in school the rules of the game as presented previously suffice.
-But when official tournaments in Kyogi Karuta (competitive karuta), are played in Japan, more detailed rules apply.
+But when official tournaments in Kyogi Karuta (competitive karuta) are played competitively, more advanced and detailed rules apply.

 For example there is a rule about Otetsuki (foul): In Kyogi, you are allowed to use only one hand throughout the whole game.
 You must decide which hand to use before the game starts.
 There is a penalty if you touch a card with the wrong hand.

 You can also touch the wrong card – given that the wrong card is lying on the right side of the playing area where the correct card is lying (!).
 There are also rules about exact measurements for how the playing cards are placed, how the players sit and bow etc.

 The World of Kyogi Karuta is a homepage for everyone interested in playing kyogi karuta (competitive karuta).
 You can read about the detailed rules and instructions of how to play Karuta as a sport or intellectual martial arts.
 This game/sport has become well known and popular through the anime and manga Chihayafuru.

 You can download the Complete handbook on Kyogi Karuta- competitive karuta published by The World of Kyogi Karuta.
 PDF-document: handbook download (1,3 mb) (Eng)